How is non-melanoma skin cancer treated?

 - Topical immunotherapy: Cream that contains an immunotherapy drug is put on your skin.
 This helps the body’s immune system to attack the cancer cells.

 - Photodynamic therapy: A treatment using a light-sensitive cream and a light to kill cancer cells.
+This is usually carried out in a medical facility and supervised by a nurse.

 - Radiotherapy: High-energy rays used to shrink or destroy the cancer.
 Radiotherapy is rarely used to treat non-melanoma skin cancer.
 However, it can be an option for people with multiple skin cancer sites, people who cannot have surgery or people whose cancer has spread to their lymph nodes.